tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # CD4<sup>+</sup> T cells are essential for the development of destructive thyroiditis induced by anti-PD-1 antibody in thyroglobulin-immunized mice
 ## Abstract
  - PD-1 blockade in thyroglobulin-immunized mice induces destructive thyroiditis, prevented by previous depletion of CD4<sup>+</sup> T cells and partially prevented by previous depletion of CD8<sup>+</sup> T cells
- - CD4<sup>+</sup> T cell subsets (central and effector memory) frequencies and interferon gamma production after stimulation with thyroglobulin increased in lymph nodes of mice with thyroid irAE over controls
+ - CD4<sup>+</sup> T cell subsets (central and effector memory) frequencies and interferon γ production after stimulation with thyroglobulin increased in lymph nodes of mice with thyroid irAE over controls
  - infiltration of CD4<sup>+</sup> T cells expressing granzyme B in thyroid glands and MHC class II expression on thyrocytes in mice with thyroid irAE
  - adoptive transfer of CD4<sup>+</sup> T cells from lymph nodes in mice with thyroid irAE destroys thryoid follicular architecture in irradiated recipient mice
  - frequencies of central and effector memory CD4<sup>+</sup> T cells expressing CD27 (CD4<sup>+</sup> T cell cytotoxic marker) higher in PBMCs from human patients with thyroid irAE induced by PD-1 blockade than those without (also higher CD4<sup>+</sup> T cell frequencies in general), similar CD8<sup>+</sup> T cell frequencies